bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 Before Galen can really say no (or yes), Bonzo’s already getting pies to celebrate.
 “We’re supposed to be passengers..”
 Galen objects, though Beck points out they’ve already been more involved than that.
 Galen then thanks him, before asking about the questionable decision.

-“I’m gonna try and use the Dream Lily to see if we can look around Metrol,” Beck then admits, which Galen says he’s going to stay away from.
+“I’m gonna try and use the Dream Lily to see if we can look around [[Metrol]],” Beck then admits, which Galen says he’s going to stay away from.
 Rydia offers to keep an eye on them as this happens, which Beck appreciates, but Petr is already going to do that.
 “It’ll be fine,” Rydia says, which clearly it will be.

 As Petr and Beck head below deck to set up, Galen turns to Bonzo, asking him to teach him how to fly the ship.
 “Alright, don’t touch this button, don’t touch that button, …” he says, as Rydia says she’ll just start preparing some food for after the drugs.
 Petr tells her that she should definitely make some omelettes, which Rydia does.